this-is-armin/django-social-network/README.md

 ## _Installing_:

-Go to the project path in the terminal and run the following commands:
+go to the project path in the terminal and run the following command:

 ```shell
 pip install -r requirements.txt